-Council Ward – From Church Street to the bowling green, East; from the bowling green to the end is actually in Rainow parish.
+Council Ward – From Church Street to Ingersley Crescent, East; from and including Ingersley Crescent to the end is actually in Rainow parish.

-Ingersley Vale passes first between the Higher Mills mill pond and a row of new houses built by Linden Homes (pictured above), then onto a narrow road and over the boundary into Rainow parish, to a small community of a pair of semi-detached farm houses and four cottages all in stone.
-There is more about Higher Mills on the Dyers Close page.
+Ingersley Vale passes first between the Higher mills mill pond and a row of new houses built by Linden Homes (pictured above), then over the boundary into Rainow parish, past a 2020 development known as Ingersley Crescent (on the bowling green site), on to a small community of a farm house and four cottages all in stone.
+There is more about Higher mills history.

-Behind these is the site of Rainow mill recently occupied by McNulty’s glass works, now a joinery, and an engineering works.
-In front of the cottages is the junction with Mill Lane, suitable only for pedestrians, bikes and horses.
+The site of Rainow mill industrial buildings, occupied to c.2010 by James McNulty’s glass works and an engineering works, stands prominently across the vale.
+To the left are three delightful stone cottages, Mill Cottages, and in front of those is the junction with Mill Lane, suitable only for pedestrians, bikes and horses.

-A little further see the aqueduct high across the road.
+A little further see the historic (1800) iron aqueduct high across the road.
 This fed water from Clough Pool above the waterfall along the leat into the wheel house – read more on this below.

-The impressive waterfall marks the lower end of Clough Pool, a mill pond for Ingersley Clough mill.
+The impressive waterfall marks the lower end of Clough Pool, a mill pond for Ingersley Clough mill, built in 1803.
 Today this pond is almost totally silted up with just the stream running through it.
 The silt has built up to such an extent that trees grow on it – in fact the first generation of trees have already died off.
 The pool is now privately owned and being maintained as a nature reserve.

 There appears always to have been a natural waterfall here.
 Only the top vertical part of the fall is man-made – necessary to create the pond behind.
-The water runs away beneath a fine stone bridge and through the rocky gorge out into the valley behind Waulk Mill Farm house.
+The water runs away beneath a fine stone bridge and through the rocky gorge and natural stone tunnel out into the valley behind Waulk Mill Farm house.
 This fall, of course, provided the valuable head for the mill lower down the valley.
 The water was carried to the mill along the hillside in a leat which is still visible.
 It is underground in front of the cottages but in an open ditch at the top of the field.
 At the mill it crosses the road in the small iron aqueduct and fed the wheel that used to be mounted in the big wheel house at the side of the mill.
-The wheel was about 56 feet in diameter, the largest in mainland Britain – only that at Laxey in the Isle of Man was larger.
+The wheel was about 56 feet in diameter, the second largest in mainland Britain – only that at Diggle was larger.
 There is more on this on the Ingersley Clough mill history page.